-The scoreboard is designed to be plugged into a US standard (NEMA 5-15R) 120 VAC receptacle.
-We recommend providing a disconnect switch to kill power to this receptacle when the scoreboard is not in use.
-Each control console also requires a power receptacle.
-These need not be attached to a disconnect switch since the consoles can easily be unplugged and are typically stored between games.
-Control consoles used with external ScoreLink transmitters will need an extra receptacle for each transmitter's power supply.
+Each player statistics display is designed to be plugged into a US standard (NEMA 5-15R) 120 VAC receptacle.
+We recommend providing a disconnect switch to kill power to these receptacles when the signs are not in use.
+The control console also requires a power receptacle.
+This receptacle does not need to be attached to a disconnect switch, since the console can easily be unplugged and is typically stored between games.
+A control console used with an external ScoreLink transmitter will need an extra receptacle for the transmitter's power supply.